wonrzrzeczny/CTF-writeups/Square 2018/C8/README.md

 SyntaxError: invalid syntax
 ```

 Woah, woah, woah.
-There are curly brackets, "at" symbols and even you can find The Sims currency here!
+There are curly brackets, "at" symbols and you can even find The Sims currency in here!
 Well, not cool.
 But the font is pretty small.
 Mayve it's a good idea to zoom-in on the page.
 Selenium could handle this easily (well, not easily, but ask stackoverflow and the ninth thread you will find will satisfy your needs:

 ```python